brandon-kong/lunit/README.md

 import { TestRunner } from "@rbxts/lunit";

 const testRunner = new TestRunner([
-    ReplicatedStorage.FindFirstChild("Tests") // the folder containing all your test modules ])
+	ReplicatedStorage.FindFirstChild("Tests"), // the folder containing all your test modules ]);

 testRunner.run();
 ```